aaimio/logicful-templates/docs/README.md

 - Setting the `pretty` option to `true` register an `after` hook, formatting the output HTML before returning it.
 - There is also an "always-on" internal hook called `replaceCommentsHook` that makes it possible to render HTML comments using the `<Comment>` component.

-You can find the source of those hooks below:
+You can find the source of above hooks below:

 - [addDocTypeHook](../src/hooks/addDocTypeHook.ts)
 - [createPrettierHook](../src/hooks/createPrettierHook.ts)